StackExpressO/documents/reverse-proxy.md

 ## Install nginx
 >## sudo apt-get install nginx

-## Once you gave nginx installed you would have a directory structure like this under
+## Once you have nginx installed you would have a directory structure like this under
 >## cd /etc/nginx/

-## Here, conf.d is the directory where the configuration files are strored.
 ## The main configuration file is nginx.conf file and it is recommended to take a backup for it.

-## The 2 important directories are "sites-available" and "sites-enable"
-## An important thing to know about "sites-enable" is whatever configuration you will put into "sites-enabled", this configuration will apply when you do nginx start or nginx restart.
-The same will not happpen in the case of "sites-available"
 ---------------------------------------------
 ## we will be creating a file in sites-available directoy and then create a symbolic link for that in sites enabled directory.